- Reference Number: HEY-469/2020

 - Departments: Orthopaedics

 This leaflet has been produced to give you general information about your Total Knee Replacement.
 Most of your questions should be answered by this leaflet.
 It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 What is a total knee replacement?